4eComponentsALGO/files/README.md

  * get3cutsGIK implements the algorithm of Georgiadis, Italiano, and Kosinas.
 (Full version at: https://arxiv.org/abs/2105.02910.)

  * get3cutsLinear implements our improved algorithm which runs in linear time in pointer-machines.
+(This algorithm is described in https://arxiv.org/abs/2108.08558.)

  * get3cutsNRSS and get3cutsNRSSsort implement two different variations of (an improvement of) the randomized algorithm of Nadara, Radecki, Smulewicz, and Sokołowski.
 (Full version at: https://arxiv.org/abs/2105.01699.)